yingcanwei/edge2image/README.md

 --output_dir ./combine
 ```

-The processed output file will be generate to folder named "combine"
+The pre-processed file will be generate to folder named "combine"

 ```sh
 # test your picture